 Egypt is awash with fascinating tourist attractions which never fail to draw in countless tourists from around the globe, but unfortunately no Egypt tour packages can include visits to every attraction in the country.

-Egypt Tours Plus been specializing in custom Egypt tours and Cairo tour packages for more than half a century already, so we have a pretty good idea as to what our customers want.
+Egypt Tours Plus been specializing in custom Egypt tours and Cairo tour packages for decades already, so we have a pretty good idea as to what our customers want.
 We can also tailor a tour to include any and all places you want to visit, including the Monastery of St. Simon the Tanner.